 Wound and Blood Loss

 There’s always blood loss to contend with, either during birth or postpartum.
 A vaginal delivery often results in some kind of wound.
 Your midwife may have carried out a controlled cut, known as an ‘episiotomy’ during your vaginal birth, if it was absolutely necessary.
-It’s a bit better than having a tear, but sometimes a tear can happen before your midwife can intervene.

 Either way, the average blood loss after vaginal birth is around 500ml.
 Your midwife will monitor how much blood you have lost and will record this.
 You may then need to make up the blood that you have lost.
 It's usually a case of taking iron postpartum, although heavy loss could result in you needing a blood transfusion.